 FDA initially learned of this risk from the North Carolina Division of Public Health after the product was tested and found to contain high levels of lead.
 FDA was also notified by the Michigan Department of Health and Human Services of high levels of lead in two children who were given this product.
 Michigan’s testing also found high levels of lead in the product.
 To date, FDA has received one adverse event report of high levels of lead and developmental delays in a child who was given this product.

 PharmD Info is an online forum dedicated to the Indian Pharmacy Professionals.
-The goal of this website is to create a good communication platform on the web for the pharmacists to enhance their knowledge, skills and Inter-professional relationships through various online discussions.Read more
+The goal of this website is to create a good communication platform on the web for the pharmacists to enhance their knowledge, skills and extend their Inter-professional relationships through various online discussions.Read more